howie12207/vite-ssg/README.md

 ### How to use vue-meta

-1.Check you have import vue-meta and use it
+1. Check you have import vue-meta and use it

 ```
 // src/main.js